Lingual protrusion and elevation in lingual dystonia: A hypothesis

 Acoustic arrays, Computer programming, Computer software, Error analysis, Frequency response, Spectroscopic analysis, Speech analysis, Lingual protrusion, Lingual-fractive spectra, Phonetic errors, Time frequency response (TFR)Abstract

 The speech deficits associated with lingual dystonia were analyzed using acoustic analyses.
 Acoustic analysis focusing on lingual-fractive spectra was conducted using spectrographic displays by the time frequency response (TFR) software program to investigate the hypothesis of abnormal lingual fronting and elevation.
 A prominent phonetic error was the misperception of the palatial fricative for the alveolar fricative.
-It was found that a common feature of lingual dystonic contractions involve lingual fronting and lingual elevation during speech production.Downloads
+It was found that a common feature of lingual dystonic contractions involve lingual fronting and lingual elevation during speech production.Additional Files

 Published